-Results from laboratory analyses of the Miramichi Watershed water samples done by RPC in Fredericton, show trace levels of tebufenozide with a mean maximum concentration of 0.00006 mg/L at the Miramichi North sampling site 2 days following treatment and no detectable levels of tebufenozide at the Miramichi South sampling site.
-Two weeks following treatments, no tebufenozide was found at either site (Appendix 2).
+Results from laboratory analyses of the Forty Four Mile Brook watershed water samples done by RPC in Fredericton, show trace levels of tebufenozide with a mean maximum concentration of 0.00007 mg/L at the Forty Four Mile Brook sampling site two days following treatment and no detectable levels of tebufenozide at the Nepisiguit River sampling site.
+Two weeks following treatments, 0.0006 mg/L of tebufenozide was found at the Forty Four Mile Brook and no tebufenozide was found at the Nepisiguit River sampling site.
+No tebufenozide was found in the water samples at the Kedgwick River watershed sampling sites (Appendix 2).